Evolution Of Species

 The Bible is unclear about when natural selection, i.e., the survival of the fittest, became part of the evolutionary process.

 God created humans to live forever.
-However, we became subject to death when Adam and Eve ate the forbidden fruit.
+We became subject to death only after Adam and Eve sinned.

-We do not know if God designed other organisms with the same longevity in mind.
-We do not know if anything died before Adam and Eve’s original sin.
+We do not know whether God designed other organisms with the same longevity in mind.

-This generative productivity would have expedited the proliferation and dispersion of new species and breeds worldwide, whether the earth is old or young.
+This generative productivity would account for the exponential proliferation, countless permutations, and geographic spread of new species and breeds worldwide, whether the earth is old or young.

 Big Unknowns

-Scientists have yet to decipher DNA fully, so we still have much to learn about the evolutionary capabilities God built into it.
+Scientists have yet to fully decipher DNA, so we still have much to learn about the evolutionary capabilities God built into it.

-We do not know if he originally hard-coded DNA with specific instructions to produce all the mutations he envisioned at scheduled times.
+We do not know whether he originally hard-coded DNA with specific instructions to produce all the mutations he envisioned at scheduled times.

-Or if he actively edited it after the initial creation events to generate new species when the physical world was ready to support them.
+Or whether he actively edited DNA after the initial creation events to generate new species when the physical world was ready to support them.

-Or if he encoded it at creation with general mutation instructions that were sufficiently comprehensive and dynamic to allow organisms to adapt to environmental changes and evolve without his subsequent input.
+Or whether he encoded DNA at creation with general mutation instructions that were sufficiently comprehensive and dynamic to allow organisms to adapt to environmental changes and evolve without his subsequent input.

-God originally programmed the DNA in living things to produce perfect results.
-He never scripted it to generate congenital disorders and abnormalities.
+God originally programmed DNA to produce perfect results.
+He never scripted it to produce congenital disorders and abnormalities.

-We know this because on the sixth day of Creation, he deemed everything that he had made to be very good.
+We know this because on the sixth day of creation, God declared that everything he had made was very good.

 Our Uniqueness